TheShadyColombian/6HourChallenge/README.md

 - Spawn enemies in bursts with delay inbetween each enemy in the burst.
 - Preview the amount of energy that will be consumed in the movement bar.
 - Added background graphic so that walls are visible
+- QOL: If a player clicks/taps for a tiny fraction of time (accidental double-click, bad debounce settings, etc.) the action is ignored, energy is refunded and previous velocity is maintained
+- Added hitfreeze alongside camera shake
+- Made player trail opacity fade as velocity reaches 0
+- Reworked shake system
+- Vibration when entities are consumed (untested)